-- 6 hard boiled eggs*
+- 6 large eggs

 - 2 ripe avocados

-- 1 Tbsp lime (or lemon) juice
+- 1 tablespoon lime (or lemon) juice

 - 1/2 teaspoon salt

-- 1 serrano or 1/2 jalapeno chile pepper, minced (include the seeds for more heat, leave them out for less)
+- 1 serrano or 1/2 jalapeño chile pepper, minced (include the seeds for more heat, leave them out for less)

-1 Carefully peel the hard boiled eggs and cut them in half lengthwise.
+2 Prep the eggs: Once they've cooled, carefully peel the hard boiled eggs and cut them in half lengthwise.
 Place them on a serving platter.
 Scoop out the cooked yolks and set aside.

 Roughly mash with a fork.
 Use your fingers to break up one or two of the cooked egg yolks (2 to 4 halves) over the mashed avocado.
 (Reserve the remaining egg yolks for another use.)
 Sprinkle with lime juice and salt, and stir in the sour cream.
 Stir in the chopped cilantro, serrano or jalapeño chile pepper, and chives.

-3 Scoop a generous spoonful of the avocado mixture into each well of the hard boiled egg whites.
+4 Fill the egg halves: Scoop a generous spoonful of the avocado mixture into each well of the hard boiled egg whites.
 Top with a small sprig of fresh cilantro or some chopped chives.